 A quality of raw authenticity—an “unslickness,” as it’s been described—runs through all of Markus’s portraits, whether his subject is a celebrity actor (Meryl Streep), a world-famous musician (John Mellencamp), a prizewinning author (Cormac McCarthy), an international supermodel (Christy Turlington), or just ordinary folk.
 He enjoys cultivating a collaborative bond with the people he shoots, a relationship built on mutual trust and respect.
 In his photographs, there is a subtle tug-of-war between what is revealed and what is withheld.
 Says Markus: “I have entered into an unspoken, unwritten, and generally inscrutable pact with the people I have photographed and lived among: If I promise not to tell all I know about them, they will do the same for me.”

-Markus lives in Santa Fe with his wife Maria.
-In recent years, he has trained his time and attention on capturing one of the world’s most spectacular and iconic landscapes, Monument Valley.
+Markus lived in Santa Fe with his wife Maria until has passing in 2022.
+In more recent years, he had trained his time and attention on capturing one of the world’s most spectacular and iconic landscapes, Monument Valley.
 Predictably, his stunning images of that Navajo sandstone wilderness, through every season and in all sorts of weather, are classic Kurt Markus.
 They possess the same entrancing qualities that imbue his world-class portraits—a dignified sensuality, an aversion to gimmick, a granular realism, and a spirit of “simple-hearted” curiosity.

-Wherever his Linhof field camera takes him, Markus regards himself as a blessed man, a dumbstruck pilgrim in the world of photographic art.
+Wherever his Linhof field camera took him, Markus regarded himself as a blessed man, a dumbstruck pilgrim in the world of photographic art.
 “I consider it a gift to have found photography and made my life in it,” he says.
 “I never thought of it as a job.
 I’ve always associated the click of the shutter with the word ‘Yes.’”